collapsed-stacks/startups/questions/8439/data-transfer-standards.md

 - tagged: `tech-company`, `data`
 - score: 1

-<p>Looking for standards or common formats for data transfer where there may be hundreds of different API feeds into and out of a platform. we need to specify a set of parameters under which data is uploaded and downloaded.</p>
+Looking for standards or common formats for data transfer where there may be hundreds of different API feeds into and out of a platform. we need to specify a set of parameters under which data is uploaded and downloaded.

 ## No Answers